 1. Wear a supportive sports bra

-We like to let our best buddies hang free as much as the next girl, but there’s a time and a place for bralessness.
+We like to let our best buddies hang free as much as the next girl, but there is a time and a place for bralessness.
 Here’s a hint: it’s not when we’re running on the treadmill, playing tennis, or sweating out our last meal at CrossFit.
 And it’s not even during our sneaky dorm room workouts – sad, we know.

 Dr. Farouzanpour says a snug sports bra is the key to maintaining firmness. “[A supportive sports bra] can prevent the skin and ligaments from stretching,” he explains.
 “Women with larger breasts [especially] should wear more supportive bras to prevent the breasts from bouncing while jogging.”
 Bouncing only puts more strain on our skin.

 We know that, like us, you’re now looking at your sports bra collection and wondering to yourself, “How the heck can I tell if it’s supportive?”
-The definition of support goes beyond simply preventing the girls from flying in our face mid-workout.
+The definition of support goes beyond simply preventing your boobs from flying in our face mid-workout.
 Look for sports bras with adjustable straps, inner seaming that circles the sides and bottom of the breast, and cup size differentiation (rather than just XS-XXL).
 If it’s thin, flimsy, and unstructured, chuck it in the trash.
 Try these top-notch sports bras instead:

 2. Have a professional bra fitting